tchen01/tchen01.github.io/research/index.md

 My research aims to develop methods to support the scientists taking on the problems of today.

 I'm interested in incorporating probabilistic techniques into classical algorithms to develop methods which are fast and reliable, both in theory and in practice.
-Right now I in the field of Numerical Linear Algebra on [Krylov subspace methods](./krylov).
+Right now, I in the field of Numerical Linear Algebra on [Krylov subspace methods](./krylov), specifically the [conjugate gradient algorithm](./cg).
 I hope that my work will help to bridge the gap between theoretical computer science and applied computational science.

 I am committed to making my research accessible and to facilitating the [reproducibility](../thoughts/reproducibility.html) of my work.